RickRietbergen/BlueWireless_Frontend_Assessment/README.md

 # BlueWireless_Frontend_Assessment
-This is the assessment that i made for Blue Wireless.
-This is the
+This is the frontend assessment that i made for Blue Wireless.